nikulpatel3141/nikulpatel3141.github.io/docs/book_reviews/the_infinite_game.md

 > A Just Cause is a specific vision of a future state that does not yet exist; a future state so appealing that people are willing to make sacrifices in order to help advance toward that vision.

 I enjoyed this book as it gave me a perspective shift on how decisions should be made given we are all players in this ‘Infinite’ game.

-The goal is not to win as there are no winners in an Infinite game; the goal is to keep playing.
+> The goal is not to win as there are no winners in an Infinite game ... the goal is to keep playing.

-I also enjoyed reading about companies (Apple, Costco, CVS) becoming successful over time by not only caring about the bottom line.
+I also enjoyed reading about companies (Apple, Costco, CVS) enjoying success while not only caring about the bottom line.

 ## Takeaways